vjoel/tupelo/doc/faq.md

 2. What kind of clocks does tupelo use?

-  Tupelo does not use wall clocks for any distributed coordination.
+  Tupelo does not use wall clocks for any distributed coordination: tupelo never compares timestamps generated on different systems.
 The only use of wall clock time is purely client-side, to manage client-requested transaction timeouts.
-Transactions are linearly ordered by a "tick" counter in the message sequencer.
+Transactions are globally linearly ordered by a "tick" counter in the message sequencer.

 3. Are transactions concurrent?
 What's happening in parallel?